 (1) Each NEO is entitled to RTU distributions from the date of the award.
 See "Restricted Trust Unit Plan" for further information.

-(2) Market value of Unit-based awards is based on the closing price of Killam's Units on the TSX of \$17.96 as at December 29, 2023, the final trading day of 2023.
+(2) Market value of Unit-based awards is based on the closing price of Killam's Units on the TSX of \$17.10 as at December 31, 2024.

 Incentive Plan Awards - Value Vested or Earned During the Year